Guts/qgis-deployment-cli/docs/jobs/qgis_installation_finder.md

 ### if_not_found

-Job behavior if QGIS is not found.
+This option determines the action to be taken if QGIS is not found during the search process.

 Possible_values: